Aliases for EHMT2 Gene

 - G9A 2 3 4

 - H3-K9-HMTase 3 3 4

 - BAT8 3 4

 This gene encodes a methyltransferase that methylates lysine residues of histone H3.
 Methylation of H3 at lysine 9 by this protein results in recruitment of additional epigenetic regulators and repression of transcription.
 This gene was initially thought to be two different genes, NG36 and G9a, adjacent to each other in the HLA locus.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for EHMT2 Gene

-EHMT2 (Euchromatic Histone-Lysine N-Methyltransferase 2) is a Protein Coding gene.
-Diseases associated with EHMT2 include choline deficiency disease.
-Among its related pathways are Cellular Senescence and Chromatin organization.
-GO annotations related to this gene include p53 binding and C2H2 zinc finger domain binding.
+EHMT2 (Euchromatic Histone Lysine Methyltransferase 2) is a Protein Coding gene.
+Diseases associated with EHMT2 include Hyperoxaluria, Primary, Type I and Kleefstra Syndrome.
+Among its related pathways are Cellular Senescence (REACTOME) and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include p53 binding and C2H2 zinc finger domain binding.
 An important paralog of this gene is EHMT1.